Prorated vs Non-Prorated Car Battery Warranty

 Manufacturers will divide a warranty into a non-prorated and prorated term.

 After that, the battery warranty switches to prorated.
-If your car battery goes dead and no longer holds a charge, you will only be partially reimbursed.
+If your car battery dies and no longer holds a charge, you will only be partially reimbursed.

 If your battery fails during: